collectionspace/csible/README.md

 CSIBLE
 ======

-An Ansible + Rake wrapper to interact with the CollectionSpace backend REST API, plus a CollectionSpace record XML generator.
+A set of Rake tasks to interact with the CollectionSpace backend REST API and generate CollectionSpace XML records.

 Configuration file
 ------------------